 The Faculty responsible for the target degree makes the final decision on granting the right to complete the degree based on a proposal by the steering group of the doctoral programme.
 Each student’s supervisor(s), doctoral degree title and doctoral programme will be confirmed in conjunction with admission.
-In addition to supervisors, each student will be assigned a supervising professor, who may also serve as one of the dissertation supervisors.
+In addition to supervisors, each student will be assigned a responsible teacher, who may also serve as one of the dissertation supervisors.

 The instructions on this page concern applicants who are applying for a doctoral study right.
 If you wish to apply for a salaried doctoral candidate position, please acquaint yourself with the instructions related to applying for a salaried position.
 Please note that the applications are processed separately and you will be notified separately of the decision concerning your study right application and of the recruitment decisions for the salaried positions.

 The applicant must, in good time before submitting the application, contact the relevant discipline for his or her theme for research and discuss the preliminary research proposal, the study plan and arrangements for supervision: In addition to the application statements from the applicant’s prospective supervisors are required.
 Applicant should ask his/her prospective supervisor(s) to submit their statement(s) by the application deadline using this form:

-Applications are submitted using an electronic application form (open between 2-15 April 2019) which will be open during the application period.
+Applications are submitted using an electronic application form which will be open during the application period.
 All applicants must submit the following documents as part of their application (points 1-5 are integrated in the electronic application form although for point 5 the supervisor's statement form needs to be submitted by the supervisors (please see the link above); points 6-9 are submitted as scanned attachments and per post, please see the instrcutions below).

 The required documents to be attached to the form: